styled-components/styled-components/README.md

 ### Atom

-[**@gandm**](https://github.com/gandm), the creator of `language-babel`, has helped us add support for `styled-components` in Atom!
-To get proper syntax highlighting, you just have to have the `language-babel` package installed and use it for syntax highlighting your component files!
+[**@gandm**](https://github.com/gandm), the creator of `language-babel`, has added support for `styled-components` in Atom!

+To get proper syntax highlighting, all you have to do is install and use the `language-babel` package for your Javascript files!

 ### Other Editors

-We're working on getting syntax highlighting support to other editors too, and we could use your help!
+We could use your help to get syntax highlighting support to other editors!
 If you want to start working on syntax highlighting for your editor, open an issue to let us know.

 ## Further Reading